dyitsme/CA/README.md

 After determining each patch's "new-color", apply the "new-color" change to each patch which may cause the image to change.

 The rules are then repeated up to 101 times until the pattern is formed.
-The output of the program remains consistent over multiple reruns with the image alternating over 4 different colored patterns.
-The following are the alternating patterns.
+The output of the program remains consistent over multiple reruns with the image alternating over 3 different colored patterns.
+The patterns can be seen below.

 ## Execution
 To run the program, make sure you are in the interface tab.
 You can see this at the top of the screen where you will find 3 tabs namely: Interface, Info, Code.